• More than just K-12 MG1655

 These six sequential segments, giving you a guided tour of the BioCyc collection in concise bites.
 To download or view, just click on one of the links following each segment's name.

-The following webinar will guide you through SmartTables, which enable you to create, upload, share, and analyze sets of genes, metabolites, pathways, and sequence sites.
-The webinar is broken up into parts, ranging from basic operations to more advanced uses such as gene expression analysis and metabolomics.
+The following Tutorial will guide you through SmartTables, which enable you to create, upload, share, and analyze sets of genes, metabolites, pathways, and sequence sites.
+The Tutorial is broken up into parts, ranging from basic operations to more advanced uses such as gene expression analysis and metabolomics.
 To download or view, click one of the links below.

-This webinar introduces users to many of the advanced tools available on the BioCyc.org website for navigating cellular networks, analyzing large-scale datasets, and comparing organisms.
+This tutorial introduces users to many of the advanced tools available on the BioCyc.org website for navigating cellular networks, analyzing large-scale datasets, and comparing organisms.

 Pathway collages are multi-pathway diagrams that you can customize by, for example, overlaying omics data, altering the relative positions of pathways, and modifying connections among pathways.
 Learn how to generate, customize and export high-quality pathway-collage diagrams showing collections of user-specified pathways.